ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 * Default: disabled

 Define a target e-mail address to send alerts to.
-When undefined no e-mail notification hooks are added.
+When undefined, no e-mail notification hooks are added.

 .. code-block:: yaml